 Phase 2: The Sudden Wall

-Then, the process hit a hard wall.
-After several successful rounds of image generation, I suddenly received a response that directly contradicted the evidence of the preceding minutes:
+Pleased with the results, I then tried it on another photo.
+But this time, the process hit a hard wall.
+After several successful rounds of image generation for the first photo, I suddenly received a response that directly contradicted everything it had just done:

 I sincerely apologize for the inconvenience.
 As a text-based AI, I can describe how I would modify an image, but I cannot actually generate or display a new image (like a photo with edits) for you.